Bhond/ASLS/README.md

 	1. Qt5:x64-windows (very long...)
 	2. SFML:x64-windows

-Launch the project and you should be good to go.
+Launch the project, compile it all and you should be good to go.